We try to live a life without regrets. So far, so good.

 Learning languages does get harder as we get older.
 I’m nearly 40 at time of writing, and I feel the pain.
 It gets harder in many ways:

 - My brain is getting tired.
 It’s hard for the older brain to learn new words and phrases.
-It seems it takes ages for them to sink in.

 - It’s harder to make my body do unusual things.
 Particularly my tongue and mouth—when I encounter a strange sound, it’s hard to hear it and replicate it.
-The Korean hard letters (like a double kk sound) is a little alien.
+The Korean hard letters (like a double kk sound) are a little alien.
 The German/Dutch trilled r from the back of the throat bedevils me.

 It’s getting hard to the point where one thing that distracts me is how much harder it’s actually getting (vs how much of it is in my head), what a realistic goal should be and how I should work with my new reality—if I should worry about it at all.